Project CHAP raises funds for family of terminally ill children

-To bring awareness to the financial struggles that families of sick children face while raising money to support them during those difficult times, a local non-profit organization just celebrated their one year anniversary by presenting funds to the family of a terminally ill child.
+To bring awareness to the financial struggles that families of sick children face while raising money to support them during those difficult times, a local nonprofit organization recently celebrated its one year anniversary by presenting funds to the family of a terminally ill child.

 Project CHAP, or Children’s Health Assistance Program, founder Alina Randhawa said she started the organization as a club at her Bay Area high school as a sophomore last year after she discovered that over 13 percent of American children come from families unable to afford medical bills.